MariaExtrella/QATestTheAgileMonkeys/README.md

           * def testResults = call read('TestFailures.feature')

-When one of them is called, the first that the Feature does is called the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature).
+When one of them is called, the first that the Feature does is to call the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature).

-We have the [signinDatasUser.json](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signinDatasUser.json) file with the JSON body that it is going to be post in the request to get a token for the admin user:
+This package contains the [signinDatasUser.json](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signinDatasUser.json) file with the JSON body that it is posted in the request to get a token for the admin user:

       {
         "clientId": "799hogucm363v55l7dk2n1l5u0",